Dugald Bruce Lockhart: Career

 Lockhart began as a stage actor, working with the Royal Shakespeare Company, the National Theatre and others.
 Since 1998, he has acted mostly with Propeller, an all-male theatre company of which he is now an associate director.
 He is also an associate of the Teatre Akadèmia Theatre Company in Barcelona and has directed Romeo and Juliet and As You Like It in Catalan, using new translations by Miquel Desclot.
 He teaches and directs at drama schools in London, including the Royal Central School of Speech and Drama, LAMDA, and the Italia Conti Academy of Theatre Arts.

 He played David Cameron in The Three Lions, a comedy written by William Gaminara, a role for which he was nominated as best actor by The Stage at the Edinburgh Festival of 2013.
 Lockhart returned to the role when the play was later staged at the St James Theatre, London, in 2015, and stayed with the production when it moved on to the Liverpool Playhouse.

 He is the author of a handbook for actors called Heavy Pencil, and of a thriller, The Lizard, published in 2020.

 Family

-Lockhart is married to the actress Penelope Rawlins.
-They have a son called Mackenzie, born in May 2015.
+Dugald Bruce-Lockhart is married to the actress Penelope Rawlins.
+They have a son, born in May 2015, and a daughter, born in 2019.